 YES IS MORE is now available by The Korean publisher Archilife.

 YES IS MORE is now available by the Chinese publisher Liaoning.

-The free-running documentary MY PLAYGROUND by Kaspar Astrup Schröder premieres March 10th at 6pm at Copenhagen's Empire Cinema.
+The free-running documentary MY PLAYGROUND by Kaspar Astrup Schröder from BIG's Mountain in Copenhagen.
 Buy the DVD including 45 minutes of bonus material.

 A special bilingual issue on the latest projects by BIG brought to you by one of Denmark’s leading architectural publications ARKITEKTUR DK.
 Essays by Boris Brormann Jensen and Jens-Thomas Arnfred critically investigate the work of BIG in the larger Danish context.

-BIG is an architecture company, characterized by an entrepreneurial spirit, true team-work across expertise areas and new ways of approaching conventional tasks.
-We have an informal work environment where collegial support are highly valued and where ambition, high work morale and dedication to being the innovators of our field unify the staff.
+BIG is an architecture company, characterized by an entrepreneurial spirit, team-work across expertise areas and new ways of approaching conventional tasks.
+We have an informal work environment where collegial support is highly valued and where ambition, high work morale and dedication to being the innovators of our field unify the staff.
 Our firm is characterized by creativity, high energy and a team spirit.
-We now number 240 employees between Copenhagen and New York.
+We now number 260 employees between Copenhagen and New York.

 We are dedicated to creating and maintaining a cool workplace where we want to be and we continuously work at becoming better and better at what we do.